maniraj1234/zuggled/frontend/README.md

 --->Then run the app:
     flutter run

---->If you want to run the project in firebase studio then run the app:
+--->Use this command to run this on firebase studio:
     flutter run --no-enable-impeller